Joe Torsella

 Joseph M. Torsella (born October 8, 1963) is an American politician and former diplomat, who served as the Pennsylvania Treasurer from 2017 to 2021.
-He served as the U.S. Representative to the United Nations for Management and Reform (with the rank of ambassador) from 2011 to 2014.
-He previously served as President and CEO of the National Constitution Center in Philadelphia from 1997 though 2003 and again from 2006 through 2008 and as the Chairman of the Pennsylvania State Board of Education from 2008 through 2011.
+He is a member of the Democratic Party.
+Torsella was the U.S. Representative to the United Nations for Management and Reform (with the rank of ambassador) from 2011 to 2014.
+He previously was President and CEO of the National Constitution Center in Philadelphia from 1997 to 2003 and again from 2006 to 2008.
+He was the Chairman of the Pennsylvania State Board of Education from 2008 through 2011.
+Torsella was elected as Pennsylvania Treasurer in 2016, losing re-election in 2020 to Republican Stacy Garrity.

 Education

 After graduating from Wyoming Seminary, Torsella earned a Bachelor of Arts degree in economics and history from the University of Pennsylvania, graduating Phi Beta Kappa in 1986.
 As a Rhodes Scholar (1986–1990), he did graduate work in American history at New College, Oxford.

 Early career

 Torsella served as Philadelphia's Deputy Mayor for Policy and Planning for Mayor Ed Rendell (later Governor of Pennsylvania) from January 1992 to September 1993.
 He was not yet 30.
 Under Rendell, Torsella developed and implemented financial and labor reforms that led the city toward a fiscal rebound that the New York Times called "one of the most stunning turnarounds in recent urban history".
 The municipal renaissance was chronicled in journalist Buzz Bissinger's book A Prayer for the City, in which Torsella describes the Rendell administration's philosophy as "taking control of the government and restructuring it for effectiveness".